 There are walking tracks with a number of breathtaking viewpoints over both bays.
 Several beaches and alcoves dot the dramatic shoreline, too.
 The beautiful beach at Crofts Bay is a glorious place to stroll on a sunny day.

-Here are a few of our recommendations for places to stay in Port Campbell:
+You can search for accommodation in Port Campbell here, but here are a few of our recommendations for places to stay in the area:

 The Port Campbell Motor Inn is a great place to stay for those looking for a good night’s sleep at an affordable price.